nejos97/mboasend/README.md

 ---

-it's a web applicationl with flask.
+it's a web applicationl with flask. you can discover Upload, Weather and Todo module.
 **What's the flask ?**

 > **Flask** is a micro web framework written in Python and based on the Werkzeug toolkit and Jinja2 template engine.
 It is BSD licensed.Flask is called a micro framework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.